The North Face Venture 2

 See the Men's TNF Venture 2 See the Women's TNF Venture 2

 The Venture 2 has been a long-time staple in The North Face’s rain jacket collection, aiming to balance weather protection, weight, and price.
 Over the past year, we’ve tested the shell extensively from backpacking in the Grand Canyon to daily wear around town.
 The verdict: it’s a good value and includes a solid feature set, but we found its waterproofing to be lacking in rough conditions and heavy rainfall.
-Below we break down the Venture’s water and wind protection, breathability, weight and packability, durability, fit and sizing, and more.
+Below are our experiences with the Venture 2.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 In fairness to the Venture 2, rain jackets in this category are far from bulletproof and The North Face did a fine job blocking strong gusts of wind.
 As an emergency shell for around town or light summer backcountry use, it should do the trick.
 The hood is easy to cinch, and while the bill is flimsy and leaves a little too much of the forehead exposed, it stayed securely in place throughout the test.
 Further, Velcro cuffs do a solid job sealing out moisture around the wrists, and I didn’t experience any leaking around the center zipper that is covered by a nylon flap (also secured with Velcro).
 It just so happens that we pushed the jacket too hard, but as long as you set reasonable expectations and stay on top of cleaning (always a good idea), the Venture 2 is a suitable entry-level option.

 Like most budget-oriented, 2.5-layer rain jackets, the Venture doesn’t provide standout levels of breathability.
 I wore it for extended stretches while hiking through rain, wind, and hail, and in each case I started overheating rather quickly.
 Even over milder terrain and with temperatures hovering in the low 40s Fahrenheit, the interior lining felt clammy, slippery, and uncomfortable against my skin.
-While this isn’t all that abnormal for a 2.5-layer build, I’ve found that competitors like the aforementioned Patagonia Torrentshell and Marmot PreCip are better alternatives when working up a sweat.
-The Torrentshell has a higher-quality liner with a softer feel, and the Marmot’s mesh hand pockets do a nice job encouraging air flow (the Venture’s pockets are a solid nylon).
-On the plus side, The North Face has large pit zips, which help dump heat—without them I don’t think I would’ve been able to wear the jacket much at all on the trek.
+While this isn’t all that abnormal for a 2.5-layer build, I’ve found that competitors like the aforementioned Marmot PreCip Eco are better alternatives when working up a sweat (the Marmot’s mesh hand pockets do a better job encouraging airflow compared to the Venture’s solid nylon).
+On the plus side, The North Face has large pit zips, which help dump heat—without them, I don’t think I would’ve been able to wear the jacket much at all on the trek.

-On our scale, the Venture 2 in a men’s medium weighs in at 11 ounces on the dot, which is a little less than the advertised 11.6 ounces from The North Face.
-This stacks up nicely with the larger 2.5-layer jacket market: Patagonia’s Torrentshell is a little heavier at 12.1 ounces and Marmot’s PreCip Eco undercuts it at 10.1 ounces.
+On our scale, the Venture 2 in a men’s medium weighs in at 11 ounces on the button, which is a little less than the advertised 11.6 ounces from The North Face.
+This stacks up nicely with the larger 2.5-layer jacket market: REI Co-op’s Rainier is a little heavier at 12.5 ounces while Marmot’s PreCip Eco undercuts it at 10.1 ounces.
 Further, REI Co-op’s XeroDry, which features an upgraded Gore-Tex Paclite shell, is a little heavier at 12.5 ounces.
 That jacket, however, doesn’t include pit zips and costs an additional $60.
 Overall, the Venture’s weight is perfectly reasonable for throwing in a pack, suitcase, or bike pannier.

 As with its weight, the Venture’s packability is quite good.
 The jacket’s moderately thin 40-denier (D) shell compresses easily into its left-hand pocket.
 Zipped up, the stuff pocket measures about 10 inches in length and can be scrunched down further as needed.
 Given the fickle weather on our trip, I often stored the Venture in the outer mesh pocket of my backpacking pack and never had an issue squeezing it into place.